crimsonFig/Interactive_Sylladex/README.md

 # Interactive_Sylladex
-An educational personal project aiming to create an inventory management system mock-up similar to a video game inventory.
-The system is inspired by the "sylladex" in the webcomic 'Homestuck' by Andrew Hussie.
-The sylladex in the webcomic being a story mechanic that explained how characters stored their belongings.
+An educational personal project aiming to create an inventory management system mock-up similar to a video game inventory, utilizing plugable modules that can change the storage schema at runtime.
+The system is inspired by the "sylladex" in the webcomic *Homestuck* by Andrew Hussie.
+The sylladex in the webcomic being a story mechanic that explained how characters stored their belongings in unique and different ways.

 # Purpose
 This project's purpose is to help serve as an educational environement to learn and get hands on experience with the many facets of software development.